tomezard/SOES1015/README.md

 # SOES1015
-Dependencies and data for SOES1015
+Dependencies and data for SOES1015.

-This is a line from RStudio.